TheNeikos/envious/README.md

 #### Unit enums variants (without fields), are serialized from strings

-As you can see in the example above, the `Material` enum gets simply deserialized from the name of the variant. __Be careful about upper/lower case__ Serde expects per-default that the case is _exactly_ the same!
+As you can see in the example above, the `Material` enum gets simply deserialized from the name of the variant. **Be careful about upper/lower case** if you have not configured case insensitivity via [`Config::case_sensitive`].
+By default Serde expects that the case is _exactly_ the same!

 #### Complex enum variants are serialzed just like structs